MarvNC/yomichan-dict-builder/readme.md

   the more complicated parts of a Yomitan dictionary.
 You can create them and add them to a dictionary using the `setIndex()`, `addTerm()`, and `addKanji()` methods of the `Dictionary` class.
-- You might want to set `"js/ts.implicitProjectConfig.checkJs": true` in your VSCode settings to get type checking for JavaScript files and not have to deal with your dictionaries failing to validate against the Yomitan schemas.
+- If using JS, you might want to set `"js/ts.implicitProjectConfig.checkJs": true` in your VSCode settings to get type checking for JavaScript files and not have to deal with your dictionaries failing to validate against the Yomitan schemas.
+However, I recommend using TypeScript.
 - In particular, it might be a good idea to check out the [Yomitan Schemas](https://github.com/MarvNC/yomichan-dictionaries/blob/master/how-to-make-yomichan-dictionaries.md#read-the-schemas) as well as the type definitions within the package so that you know what's